Nexiauk/duality/README.md

 * 1v1 card battles
 * Audio effects
 * A fancier binder
-* Ability to reset all cards to their front face
+* Ability to reset all cards to their front face in the binder
-* Ability to reset all dropdown filters with a reset button.
+* Ability to reset all dropdown filters with a reset button in the shop and binder.
+* Set the character image url dynamically for different screen sizes, although a middle ground has been found for performance.
 * Search function on the Binder to easily locate cards
 * Pagination for the Binder in case a collection grows too large
 * Sort function on the Binder so it can be sorted by most recent purchase